frhnhzln/expensesTracker/README.md

 # expensesTracker
 A simple face-scanning login.
-Need to improvise as only use boostrap
+Need to improvise as only use bootstrap

 Note: Only for my understanding in PHP purpose.